Kate Middleton Pens Unexpected Letter Detailing Her Greatest Joy Of Motherhood

 “Spending quality time together is such an important aspect of family life and for me, as a mother, it is the simple family moments like playing outside together that I cherish,” she wrote.
 “I hope you will join me in supporting Children’s Hospice Week this year.
 Together we can champion the vital role that children’s hospices play in helping seriously ill children and families to have more precious moments.”

-Kate Middleton often appears in pictures playing outside with her children, Prince George, Princess Charlotte, and newborn Prince Louis.
+Kate Middleton often appears in pictures playing outside with her children: Prince George, Princess Charlotte, and newborn Prince Louis.
 Her first outing with Prince Louis occurred when the two strolled through the Kensington Palace Gardens.

 Currently, Kate Middleton is on maternity leave following the birth of her son, Prince Louis.
-Last weekend, she made an exception and attended the Royal Wedding of Prince Harry and Meghan Markle, according to a Harpers Bazaar report.
-However, she ended up missing Tuesday’s birthday celebration for her father-in-law Prince Charles, where Prince Harry and Meghan Markle made their first official appearance as Royals.
+Last weekend, she made an exception and attended the royal wedding of Prince Harry and Meghan Markle, according to a Harpers Bazaar report.
+However, she ended up missing Tuesday’s birthday celebration for her father-in-law Prince Charles, where Prince Harry and Meghan Markle made their first official appearance as royals.
 Inquisitr reported that the newlyweds delayed their honeymoon to attend the event.

 We are delighted to share with you a letter of support from our Royal Patron, HRH The Duchess of Cambridge for #ChildrensHospiceWeek https://t.co/JwGbMb68kI @KensingtonRoyal pic.twitter.com/JStWpQZ3dP